sboulema/TGit/README.md

 3. Install [MSysGit](http://msysgit.github.io/)

 # Options
-TGIT has several GitFlow options: "Develop branch prefix", "Feature branches prefix", "Master branch prefix", "Release branches prefix".
+TGit has several GitFlow options: "Develop branch prefix", "Feature branches prefix", "Master branch prefix", "Release branches prefix".
 These options determine the prefix of the branches used in the gitflow branching model. http://nvie.com/posts/a-successful-git-branching-model/

-TGIT also has an option to specify a default commit message.
+TGit also has an option to specify a default commit message.
 You can change this to regular text or use the folowing macros: https://msdn.microsoft.com/en-us/library/c02as0cs.aspx

 # Gitflow